India has a flourishing media scene, with thousands of outlets operating in multiple languages.

-Facebook is the leading social network, with tens of millions of users.
+Facebook is the leading social network, with around 300 million users by 2019.
 Twitter is used by celebrities, journalists and politicians.
 Some of them have a mass following.

 There is no systematic filtering of the web.
 But the authorities have clashed with leading social networks over censorship of content deemed to be offensive.

 The authorities routinely suspend internet services in Indian-administered Kashmir at times of tension.

 - The Times of India - Mumbai-based daily